SocialInteractionGAN: Multi-person Interaction Sequence Generation: Abstract

 \section{Abstract}

 Prediction of human actions in social interactions has important applications in the design of social robots or artificial avatars.
-In this paper, we model human interaction generation as a discrete multi-sequence generation problem and present SocialInteractionGAN, a novel adversarial architecture for conditional interaction generation.
-Our model builds on a recurrent encoder-decoder generator network and a dual-stream discriminator.
-This architecture allows the discriminator to jointly assess the realism of interactions and that of individual action sequences.
-Within each stream a recurrent network operating on short subsequences endows the output signal with local assessments, better guiding the forthcoming generation.
+In this paper, we focus on a unimodal representation of interactions and propose to tackle interaction generation in a data-driven fashion.
+In particular, we model human interaction generation as a discrete multi-sequence generation problem and present SocialInteractionGAN, a novel adversarial architecture for conditional interaction generation.
+Our model builds on a recurrent encoder-decoder generator network and a dual-stream discriminator, that jointly evaluates the realism of interactions and individual action sequences and operates at different time scales.
 Crucially, contextual information on interacting participants is shared among agents and reinjected in both the generation and the discriminator evaluation processes.
-We show that the proposed SocialInteractionGAN succeeds in producing high realism action sequences of interacting people, comparing favorably to a diversity of recurrent and convolutional discriminator baselines.
-Evaluations are conducted using modified Inception Score and Fréchet Inception Distance metrics, that we specifically design for discrete sequential generated data.
-The distribution of generated sequences is shown to approach closely that of real data.
-In particular our model properly learns the dynamics of interaction sequences, while exploiting the full range of actions.
+Experiments show that albeit dealing with low dimensional data, SocialInteractionGAN succeeds in producing high realism action sequences of interacting people, comparing favorably to a diversity of recurrent and convolutional discriminator baselines, and we argue that this work will constitute a first stone towards higher dimensional and multimodal interaction generation.
+Evaluations are conducted using classical GAN metrics, that we specifically adapt for discrete sequential data.
+Our model is shown to properly learn the dynamics of interaction sequences, while exploiting the full range of available actions.

 \keywords{Multi-person interactions, discrete sequence generation, adversarial learning.}